tiptoppress/category-posts-widget/README.md

 * Option to put thumbnail on top
 * Option to disable widget CSS.
 * Set how many posts to show.
+* Option show post author.
 * Set which category the posts should come form.
 * Option to show the post excerpt and how long the excerpt should be.
 * Option to show the post date.
+* Option to format the outputted date string.
 * Option to show the comment count.
 * Option to make the widget title link to the category page.
 * Option to hide the title.
 * Option to hide widget, if category have currently no posts.
 * Multiple widgets.

+### Documentation ###

+Formatting date and time see [Formatting Date and Time] (https://codex.wordpress.org/Formatting_Date_and_Time).
+Defaults configured in your WordPress options.

 ### Contribute ###
 While using this plugin if you find any bug or any conflict, please submit an issue at